greekboyxyz/TPV_CodeV2/README.md

 `vim input.txt`

 - Once input.txt is open, you will see a variety of parameter labels (words) and parameter values (numbers).
-An example of input.txt is pasted below for reference, and the explanation of the labels and values are commented in this readme for clarity.
+An example of input.txt is provided in Section <b> II.
+Input File </b> for reference, and the explanation of the labels and values are commented in this readme for clarity.
 Comments are in parenthesis and should <b> NOT </b> appear in the actual file input.txt

+## II.
+Input File
+- Note: Comments about the meaning of the input parameters are in parenthesis and should <b> NOT </b> appear in the actual file input.txt

 >Nmin_Nmax   (minimum and maximum number of layers in the structure)
 >